-- Audiological Assessment (CSD2040) and Amplification 1 (CSD2047) are considered pre-requisites for moving forward in the program.
+- Audiological Assessment (CSD2040), Amplification 1 (CSD2047), and Physics, Physiology, and Psychology of Sound (CSD2078) are considered pre-requisites for moving forward in the program.
 If you fail any of these courses, you will not be able to continue to the spring semester and instead, will be given the option to rejoin the program the following fall semester. - Physiological Assessment (CSD2045) is considered a pre-requisite of Advanced Physiological Assessment (CSD2252).
 If you do not pass CSD2045 you'll need to retake this with a passing grade prior to taking CSD2252).
 This may lengthen the time you are in the program and delay the start of your externship.
 This will delay your graduation date. - Because of the linear nature of this program, the need to repeat any class may lengthen the time you are in the program and delay the start of your externship.
 This will delay your graduation date. - The AuD program curriculum outlined above is the anticipated/suggested plan of study and is subject to change.
-Variability may occur due to teaching expectations of instructors or other scheduling issues. - The Externship year will place you on a part-time registration.
+Variability may occur due to teaching expectations of instructors or other scheduling issues - The Externship year will place you on a part-time registration.
 Please be aware of potential consequences in changing to part-time student status (loans, health care, etc.).
 It is your responsibility to investigate the possible consequences of part-time registration.
 You may choose to continue full-time registration (minimum 9 credits). - Students must have completed all course and clinic work successfully (no failures or incompletes) including research credits prior to starting externship placements. - Students wanting to graduate in April of the 4th year must begin the AuD externship by June 1 of the previous year.
 Students must complete a minimum of 11 months of externship in order to graduate with the AuD degree (see Externship Handbook).
 Keep in mind that if you start your externship after June 1st you will not graduate until August of the next year.
 You will be required to return to the program (virtual option may be available) and defend your comprehensive examination in the summer term of graduation. - All students will attend clinic at UPMC during the program and most will be in a UPMC site the very first semester.
-Students attending clinic at UPMC are required to wear Scrubs in clinic, please see requirements below: - Students are required to purchase scrubs (tops and bottoms) to wear while in the adult clinics at UPMC.
+Students attending clinic at UPMC are required to wear Scrubs in clinic, please see requirements below: - You should wear shoes with surfaces that can be wiped clean and that will only be used for clinic, closed in front and back.

+- Students are required to purchase scrubs (tops and bottoms) to wear while in the adult clinics at UPMC.
 Tops should have short sleeves and we highly recommend you get a style with pockets in the top as well as the pants.
 We also recommend getting elastic-waist pants instead of drawstring because the fit is usually much better.
-In order to assure a range of reasonable price points (different distributors have sales at different times) and a wide range of sizes, you are free to order the following: - Gray's Anatomy Indigo - Cherokee Navy - Figs Navy - You should wear shoes with surfaces that can be wiped clean and that will only be used for clinic, closed in front and back.
+In order to assure a range of reasonable price points (different distributors have sales at different times) and a wide range of sizes, you are free to order the following:

+- Gray's Anatomy Indigo

+- Cherokee Navy

+- Figs Navy